joonakeskitalo/lazygit/README.md

 go install
 ```

-You can also use `go run main.go` to compile and run in one go (pun definitely intended)
+You can also use `go run main.go` to compile and run in one go (pun definitely intended).

+---

 ## Usage